-In this article we intend to provide some general tips and guidelines for users looking to buy new hardware, or who are just interested in understanding how certain computer hardware components may effect the speed of FDTD simulations on a single workstation
+In this article we intend to provide some general tips and guidelines for users looking to buy new hardware, or who are just interested in understanding how certain computer hardware components may effect the speed of Lumerical simulations on a single workstation and on high speed computers/cluster.

 Memory Size (RAM)